Close Alert Banner

 Increase the use of social-emotional programs, practices and resources in schools and classrooms.

-• Supporting the continuing implementation of the Ministry mandated Grade 7 and Grade 8 Mental Health Literacy modules to ensure that all intermediate students have participated in the lessons.
+• Supporting the continuing implementation of the Ministry mandated intermediate and grade 10 Careers Studies Mental Health Literacy modules to ensure that all intermediate and grade 10 students have participated in the lessons.

 Priority 2 - Identify and address emerging and escalating student mental health problems.